AstunTechnology/datadiscoverabilityguidance/docs/source/harvesting.rst

 This option allows users to harvest records from the same server that runs GeoNetwork.

 .. important::
-    If you are running GeoNetwork in a dockerised manner you will need to map the local directory to a volume and the path will become the mapped volume path.
+    If you are running GeoNetwork in a dockerised setup you will need to map the local directory to a volume and the path will become the mapped volume path.
-    For example if the docker mapping is ``./harvester-test:/var/lib/jetty/webapps/geonetwork/harvester-test`` then the path that the harvester needs to be pointed at has to be ``/var/lib/jetty/webapps/geonetwork/harvester-test``
+    For example if the docker mapping is ``./harvester-test:/var/lib/jetty/webapps/geonetwork/harvester-test``, then the path that the harvester needs to be pointed at has to be ``/var/lib/jetty/webapps/geonetwork/harvester-test``

 .. figure:: media/directoryharvesting.png
     :alt: GeoNetwork showing an example configuration for Directory harvesting